Visiting Teotihuacan at Sunrise Near Mexico City

 It reaches 65m (213 ft) high consisting of over 3 million tons of volcanic rock.
 It’s estimated that it took one hundred years to build, all without any modern tools.
 How unbelievable is that?

 During excavations in 1971, researchers found tunnels underneath the pyramid.
 They also found burial sites of children at the corners of the structure, leading them to believe that they were part of important sacrificial rituals.

 Pirámide de la Luna sits at the north end of the Avenue of the Dead and is the second tallest pyramid of Teotihuacan reaching 43m (141 ft).
 Its appearance seems to imitate the mountain directly behind it, Cerro Gordo, an extinct volcano.

 Researchers believe the platform on the pyramid was used for public ritual sacrifice and ceremonies in honor of the Great Goddess of Teotihuacan.
 Several tombs have been unearthed containing human remains along with animal bones, weapons, statues, obsidian, and other things.

 The Citadel & Temple of the Feathered Serpent

 During the 1980s, more than one hundred sacrificial victims were discovered in mass graves beneath the structure.
-Both men and women were found.
 The men had weapons and were wearing necklaces made of human teeth, suggesting they were warriors.